My Review of Northrock SC7 Men’s Comfort Bike

 Cons

 The pedals on the Northrock SC7 are plastic and feel a bit cheap.
+Consider upgrading to the Shimano PD-M324 dual platform.

 The seat moves slightly from side to side when biking.
 The SRAM MRX twist shifters are listed as a feature, but I worry they won’t last as long as a convention shifting mechanism.
 Many experts say any bike purchased from a retail outlet should have a tune-up from a bike shop right away.
 This could could easily add $50-$75 to the cost of the bike.
 I’m no expert, but the Northrock SC7 rides and shifts smoothly, so I think I’ll skip the tune-up.
 Be sure to physically inspect the bike for damage from customer mishandling prior to purchase.